-We draw your attention to Note 3a of the accompanying financial statements which indicates that on October 11, 2014, Latina Offshore Holding Limited, the parent company, issued an International Bond.
-The modular rig, property of the entity, is pledged as collateral for this international bond.
-As of December 31, 2024 the outstanding balance is \$48,455 and it is due on January 31, 2030.
-On January 31, 2023, the parent company obtained approval for restructuring of this international bond by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.
+We draw your attention to Note 3a of the accompanying financial statements, which indicates that on October 11, 2014, Latina Offshore Limited, the parent company, issued an International Bond.
+The Santa Maria jack-up, property of the Entity, is pledge as collateral of this International Bond.
+As of December 31, 2024, the outstanding balance is \$202,587.
+On January 31, 2023, the Entity obtained approval for restructuring this international bond by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.